There are three major stances concerning God, gods, and the supernatural:

 Humanism and humans

-- Some rulers hold that citizens are there to serve their nation or their government.
+Some rulers hold that citizens are there to serve their nation or their government.
 Fascist societies even see the nation as the highest good, and are willing to sacrifice their people for it.
 Humanism opposes such thinking.
 In Humanist philosophy, nations and governments are human constructs that exist to serve humans — not vice versa.
-Therefore, Humanism refuses to lift the concept of “a nation” to the importance it accords to humans.
-Humanism is international in its spirit.
+Therefore, Humanism refuses to lift the concept of a nation to the importance it accords to humans.
+Humanism is thus international in its spirit.

-- A “natural law” is a moral principle that is held to exist independently of the positive law of a given political order, society or nation-state — most often considered to be given by a god.
+A “natural law” is a moral principle that is held to exist independently of human-made law — often considered to be given by a god105.
 Such “laws given by nature” have been used to condemn homosexuality, gender equality, or painkillers during childbirth.
 For the proponents of such ideas, the “natural laws” are something that humans have to follow, even if it comes at the expense of human well-being.
 With this, such thinking is opposed to Humanism, which values human well-being above all else.
-Besides, Humanism is atheist, and thus considers that the “natural laws” do not at all come from nature, but were made by men and then declared to come from nature.
+Besides, Humanism considers that the “natural laws” do not at all come from nature, but were made by men and then declared to come from nature.
 In Humanism, it is humans who have to make their own rules.

-- Some communities are governed by their own moral code.
+Some communities are governed by their own moral code.
 Examples can be family clans, or ethnic or religious minorities, if they have rules that dictate which behaviors are acceptable and which are not.
 Violating these rules is seen as something comparable to treason, and is sanctioned by the particular community.
-Such “codes of conduct” are contrary to Humanist spirit wherever they limit the freedom of someone against their will.
+Such codes of conduct are contrary to Humanist spirit wherever they limit the freedom of someone against their will although no harm to others is caused.
 Humanism grants equal dignity and equal rights to all people as individuals — no matter what community they might belong to.
 In particular, the community itself or its principles cannot be an entity worthy of protection more than the individual human.
-This sets Humanism apart, in a fundamental way, from most traditional belief systems, which tend to put community before individuals 25.
+This sets Humanism apart, in a fundamental way, from most traditional belief systems, which tend to put community before individuals80.

 The Enlightenment has given us the rule of law, tolerance towards other creeds, freedom of thought, freedom of speech, freedom of science, freedom of religion, freedom of the arts, the emancipation of disadvantaged groups, freedom in the choice of a partner, and freedom in general, as long as the freedom of others is not engaged.